airctl/airctl-gameplay-resources/scenarios/README.md

-# Quick Play Scenarios Guide
+# AIRCTL Project Quick Play Scenarios Guide

 Quick Play Scenarios are community-contributed example scenarios for games that can be run by a novice.
 They contain all of the information needed so that an Incident Captain (IC) is able to run them with no preparation and provide a realistic and enjoyable play experience without having to do any of the storytelling themselves.